Amnat Ruenroeng

-Amnat Ruenroeng (อำนาจ รื่นเริง; born December 18, 1979), known professionally as Petch Tor.BangSaen (เพชร ต.บางแสน), is a Thai former professional Muay Thai fighter, kickboxer, and professional boxer.
-He is a former Lumpinee Stadium Super Flyweight Champion in Muay Thai as well as a former IBF Flyweight Champion in boxing.
-He also competed in the 2008 Summer Olympics.
+Amnat Ruenroeng (อำนาจ รื่นเริง; born December 18, 1979) is a Thai former professional Muay Thai fighter, kickboxer, and professional boxer.
+He is a former Lumpinee Stadium Super Flyweight champion in Muay Thai as well as a former IBF Flyweight world champion in boxing.
+He represented Thailand in the 2008 Summer Olympics and 2016 Summer Olympics.

 Early life

 Ruenroeng was born without ever knowing who his parents were.
 At birth, he didn't even receive a birth certificate, as the officer refused to register him, uncertain whether he was a Thai national.
 He was raised in poverty by his grandmother and began fighting at the age of seven, starting in Muay Thai under the names "Petch Por.Burapha" (เพชร ป.บูรพา) and "Petch Tor.Bangsaen" (เพชร ต.บางแสน), eventually winning the Lumpinee Stadium Flyweight championship.

 Amateur career

 Ruenroeng began boxing while serving a fifteen-year prison sentence for snatching a gold necklace, a crime he would later regret.
 Eventually, he turned himself in to the police, taking responsibility for his actions.
 In 2007, he won a Thai national title in the Light Flyweight division, and was released from prison for good behaviour the following day having served one year.
 He won a bronze medal as a junior flyweight at the 2007 World Amateur Boxing Championships in Chicago.
 He had lost in the semi-final to Philippines southpaw Harry Tanamor.

 Ruenroeng took the gold medal at the King's Cup in Bangkok in 2008 after defeating Kazuto Ioka in the semifinal.
 He subsequently qualified to represent Thailand at the 2008 Summer Olympics in Beijing.